AudioKit/AudioKitSynthOne/README.md

 Here's a few ideas for you to contribute to this historic project:

-* Write a PDF Manual.
-We can help answer any questions.
-Write a manual for Synth One in your language.

-* Have AUv3 development experience?
-Help with the AUv3 version!
-(Plus, we have a  Slack Channel for this topic)
+* Add accessibility functionality to AudioKit Synth One.
+We have received multiple requests from visually impaired musicians.
+Help make Synth One accessible to all musicians.
 *  Midi Learn Matrix.
 Create a view that will allow users to easily change the MIDI Learn assignments.
+* Localizations in your language
+* Create iPhone or Universal interface
+* Ability to search presets
 * Make TouchPads assignable
 * Add an EQ Panel (8-band/16-band/etc)

-* Improve Arp (Add Gate, etc)
+* Improve Arp (Add Gate, Beat Divisions, etc)
 * Add a trance/rhythm gate panel
 * Add a side chain/volume ducking panel
+* Add the ability for Sequencer to modulate more parameters
+* Double tap knobs to go to defaults
+* Filter key tracking options & settings
+* MIDI out

-* Localizations
+* Sample & Hold

-If you have audio development experience and want to be more involved with Synth One, please email [hello@audiokitpro.com](mailto:hello@audiokitpro.com)
+If you have audio development experience and want to be involved with contributing to the app store version of Synth One, please email [hello@audiokitpro.com](mailto:hello@audiokitpro.com)

 There are a few major updates we intend for this synth:

 * Storyboards are a source of bugs on large scale projects like this one.
 We will replace storyboards with programmatically generated views.
 * Too much business logic is inside the "Manager" view controller.
 We have done our best to separate out the functions of this view controller into well defined extensions, but more work could be done with this.

+## Code Usage

+You are free to:

+(1) Use this app as a learning tool.
+(2) Re-skin this app (completely change the graphics), modify the controls, and upload to the app store.
+(3) Change the graphics, and include this as part of a bigger app you are building.
+(4) Contribute code back to this project and improve this code for other people

+If you use any code, it would be great if you gave this project some credit or a mention.
+The more love this code receives, the better we can make it for everyone.
+And, always give AudioKit a shout-out when you can! :)

+If you make an app with this code, please let us know!
+We think you're awesome, and would love to hear from you and/or feature your app.

+IMPORTANT: You must change the graphics if you upload this to the app store.

+## Legal Notices

+This is an open-source project intended to bring joy and music to people, and enlighten people on how to build custom instruments and iOS apps.
+All product names and images, trademarks and artists names are the property of their respective owners, which are in no way associated or affiliated with the creators of this app, including AudioKit, AudioKit Pro, LLC, and the other contributors.
+Product names and images are used solely for the purpose of identifying the specific products related to synthesizers, iOS Music, sampling, sound design, and music making.